abdelkimo/or-tools/doc_sources/MANUAL/source/manual/TSP.rst

 Travelling Salesman Problems with constraints: the TSP with time windows
 =========================================================================================

-The third part of this manual deals with *Routing Problems*: we have a graph [#graph_or_network]_ and seek to find a set of routes covering some or all nodes and/or edges/arcs while optimizing an objective function along the routes [#transportation_metaphor]_ (time, vehicle costs, etc.) and respecting certain constraints (number of vehicles, goods delivered, fixed depots, capacities, clients to serve, time windows, etc.).
+The third part of this manual deals with *Routing Problems*: we have a graph [#graph_or_network]_ and seek to find a set of routes covering some or all nodes and/or edges/arcs while optimizing an objective function along the routes [#transportation_metaphor]_ (time, vehicle costs, etc.) and respecting certain constraints (number of vehicles, goods to pickup and deliver, fixed depots, capacities, clients to serve, time windows, etc.).

 ..  [#graph_or_network] A *graph* :math:`G=(V,E)` is a set of vertices (the set :math:`V`) connected by edges
     (the set :math:`E`).
 A directed edge is called an *arc*.
 When we have capacities on the edges, we talk